pantheon-systems/documentation/source/partials/hsts.md

 Before adjusting `enforce_https`, review and understand the configuration options and all considerations to avoid unintended consequences.

-If you decide to use a plugin or module to set your HSTS header, you _must_ disable `enforce_https` in `pantheon.yml` to avoid duplicate headers, which creates an invalid policy.
+If you use a plugin or module to set your HSTS header, it will create a duplicate header.
+Disable `enforce_https` in `pantheon.yml` to avoid an invalid policy.

 </Alert>